Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 I am indebted, too, to my friends Ruth, Yan, and Mike, and to my father, George, for checking the functionality of the website on their devices.

-I would also like to thank my friend Milana for offering her expert feedback on all things cartographic and design, and for being a reliable font of telling me when my UX and design suck.
+I would also like to thank my friend Milana for being a reliable font of telling me when my design sucks.

 Finally, I would like to express my gratitude to my course mentor, Spencer Barribal, for offering encouragement and useful ideas, and to the
 Code Institute tutors and Slack community for providing advice and for humouring me when I asked stupid questions.